Bottom Line: What is the ROI of Supply Chain Network Design Software?

-We often get asked what kind of return on investment you should expect to see when using our network design technology.
+We often get asked what kind of return on investment (ROI) you should expect to see when using our supply chain network design software.
 Like others in our peer group, we often find ourselves sharing a range based on results typically seen in the market.

 Given that we are a data-driven (math-loving) company, we wanted to test this range by running some scenarios to see what kind of results companies can expect across a variety of verticals.

 To do this, we built two representative models of a business.
 One in the pharmaceuticals industry and another in consumer hi-tech products.
 Both are significant in size (at around $7.5Bn in revenue each) and complex enough to justify between 20-30 distribution centers.
+Among all verticals, the pharmaceutical sector is poised to witness the most significant growth rate, according to Research and Markets 2023 report.
 While businesses differ in complexity and size, for this exercise we extrapolated based on these $7.5Bn baselines.

 When the models are built, running scenarios with these large businesses can be a lot of fun.
 We were typically flexing volumes and adding or relaxing constraints and then only had to wait 15-20 seconds for the model to run on the cloud and tame these complex networks into a comprehensive solution.